Dispersing Embeddings in Transformer Layers Improves Generalization of Language Models

 TL;DR: We observe a model-size-specific embedding condensation phenomenon and designed training objectives to narrow performance gap between small and large language models.

-Abstract: Large language models achieve remarkable performance through ever-increasing parameter counts, yet scaling imposes steep computational costs.
-We observed a geometric phenomenon called embedding condensation, where token representations collapse into narrow cones as they propagate through smaller models.
-Through systematic measurements across multiple transformer families, we show that small models such as ALBERT-base and GPT-2 exhibit severe condensation, whereas large models maintain broad embedding dispersion.
-This suggests that superior performance partly arises from sustained representational diversity.
-We formulate four losses that explicitly encourage embedding dispersion during training.
-Experiments demonstrate that these losses mitigate condensation, recover dispersion patterns seen in larger models, and yield consistent performance gains across 13 benchmarks, offering a principled path toward improving smaller transformers without additional parameters.
+Abstract: Large language models achieve remarkable performance through ever-increasing parameter counts, but scaling incurs steep computational costs.
+In this work, we observe a geometric phenomenon which we call embedding condensation, where token representations collapse into narrow cones as they propagate through transformer layers in some language models.
+Through systematic measurements across multiple transformer families, we show that small models such as GPT2 and ALBERT-base exhibit severe condensation, whereas the larger models within the same families such as GPT2-xl and ALBERT-xxlarge are more resistant to this phenomenon.
+This suggests that superior performance might arise from sustained representational diversity.
+To test this hypothesis, we formulate four losses that explicitly encourage embedding dispersion during training.
+Experiments demonstrate that these losses mitigate condensation, recover dispersion patterns seen in larger models, and yield consistent performance gains across 10 benchmarks.
+We believe this work offers a principled path toward improving smaller transformers without additional parameters.

 Submission Number: 43